 Dr. Thomas McKearn.
 Dr. McKearn has served as a member of our board of directors since July 2002.
-He brings to us a 25 plus year experience in the translation of biotechnology science into oncology products.
+He brings more than 25 years of experience in the translation of biotechnology science into oncology products.
 First as one of the founders of Cytogen Corporation, then as an Executive Director of Strategic Science and Medicine at Bristol-Myers Squibb and now as the VP of Strategic Medical Affairs at Agennix, Inc. (formerly GPC-Biotech), he has worked at bringing the most innovative laboratory findings into the clinic and through the FDA regulatory process for the benefit of cancer patients who need better ways to cope with their afflictions.
-Prior to entering the biotechnology industry in 1981, Dr. McKearn did his medical, graduate and post-graduate training at the University of Chicago and served on the faculty of the Medical School at the University of Pennsylvania.
+Prior to entering the biotechnology industry in 1981, Dr. McKearn received his medical, graduate and post-graduate training at the University of Chicago and served on the faculty of the Medical School at the University of Pennsylvania.
+Dr. McKearn's experience in managing life science companies, his knowledge of medicine and his commercialization of biotech products particularly qualify him to serve as our director.

 Richard Berman.
 Mr. Berman has served as a member of our board of directors since September 1, 2005.
 In the last five years, he served as a professional director and/or officer of about a dozen public and private companies.
 He is currently Chairman of NexMed, Inc., a public biotech company, and National Investment Managers.
 Mr. Berman is a director of six public companies: Broadcaster, Inc., Easy Link Services International, Inc., NexMed, Inc., National Investment Managers, Advaxis, Inc., and NeoStem, Inc. Previously, Mr. Berman worked at Goldman Sachs and was Senior Vice President of Bankers Trust Company, where he started the M&A and Leverage Buyout Departments.
 He is a past Director of the Stern School of Business of New York University, where he earned a B.S. and an M.B.A.
 He also has law degrees from Boston College and The Hague Academy of International Law.
+Mr. Berman's extensive knowledge of our industry, his role in the governance of publically held companies and his directorships in other life science companies qualify him to serve as our director.